lilhumza/Bank/README.md

 - created AES system to decrpt/encrpt files
 - uses 32 bits
 - any higher bits takes too long to process
-- will implement into bank on Monday
+- has been implemented into bank
+- ***IMPORTANT*** You must exit thru the program, dont manually exit, pls

 # Bank